-- Open the Settings / Preferences Dialog by choosing for Windows and Linux or for OS X. Click the Directories node.
+- Open the Settings / Preferences Dialog by pressing Ctrl+Alt+S or by choosing for Windows and Linux or for macOS.
+Click the Directories node.

 - In the Directories page, click the desired content root.
 The directories under this content root are displayed as a tree view in the right-hand pane.